 Should we hire a videographer?

 I seem to attract clients who are more interested in photographs.
 If you do hire a videographer PLEASE hire one that I recommend.
-If you end up hiring someone I don’t recommend for video it might end up making the photos of your day WORSE.
 Some videographers can really get in my way, ruin shots, reduce the number creative photos and locations, and put us off schedule.

 Should we bring props to the photo session?

 I use subjects and available environments to create interesting visuals.
 Nothing else is really needed.
 I capture my subjects on the move so anything you bring along will end up in the photos and might also slow us down.

 How long do you need the couple alone for creative pictures?